 If you qualify for both mileage methods, try calculating both to see which results in a bigger deduction.

-Who Can Claim Mileage Rate Deductions for Business?
+Who Can Deduct Mileage for Business?

 You can’t claim business mileage deductions for your commuting expenses between your home and your regular place of work.
 Your employer may reimburse you for some job-related travel, such as if you drive from your primary work location to meet with clients.

 The rules are different if you’re self-employed, though.
-You still can’t deduct your mileage if you commute from your home to your primary business.
-But if you’re traveling from your business to meet with clients or visit a project site, even if your business is based out of your home.
+You still can’t deduct your mileage if you commute from your home to your primary business, but you can if you’re traveling from your business to meet with clients or visit a project site, even if your business is based out of your home.

-The tax rules for rideshare drivers are similar.
-Rideshare drivers can deduct mileage according to the standard IRS rate or their actual costs.
+The tax rules for ride-share drivers are similar.
+Ride-share drivers can deduct mileage according to the standard IRS rate or their actual costs.

-Who Can Claim Mileage-Rate Deductions for Moving?
+Who Can Deduct Mileage for Moving?

-You can only deduct your mileage when moving if you’re active duty military and you’ve been ordered to a permanent change of station.
+You can deduct your mileage when moving only if you’re active-duty military and you’ve been ordered to a permanent change of station.
 Otherwise, this mileage deduction isn’t allowed.
-The TCJA suspended the deduction of moving expenses for all non-military taxpayers from 2018 until 2025.
+The TCJA suspended the deduction of moving expenses for all nonmilitary taxpayers from 2018 until 2025.

-Who Can Claim Mileage-Rate Deductions for Medical Reasons?
+Who Can Deduct Mileage for Medical Reasons?

-Who Can Claim Mileage-Rate Deductions for Charitable Reasons?
+Who Can Deduct Mileage for Charitable Reasons?